Turtel216/Turtel216/README.md

 ## About me

 - I'm currently studying Informatics at the [University of Western Machedonia](https://www.uowm.gr/)
-- At the moment, I am mainly working on the [Xanadu programming language](https://github.com/Turtel216/Xanadu) and the [Sinners-C programming language](https://github.com/Turtel216/Sinners-C)
+- At the moment, I am mainly working on the [Xanadu programming language](https://github.com/Turtel216/Xanadu) and the [C-Moon Compiler](https://github.com/Turtel216/C-Moon)
 - I’m currently learning Compiler design and construction.

 ## 🌐Socials